Felipecard/pokemon-battle/README.md

 # pokemon-battle
-A Pokémon Battle and Pokedex game created by me
+A Pokémon Battle game created by me